X-ray Safety Program Manual

 Mandate and Application

+The University of Toronto X-ray Safety Program is overseen by the IRPC and implemented by the Office of Environmental Health & Safety (EHS) for the tri-campus community.
 The University has the responsibility to ensure that reasonable and adequate controls exist for the safe use of X-ray sources in all U of T controlled areas.
 Hazard evaluations should be performed, and appropriate engineering and administrative controls should be put in place, before using any X-ray sources.

-- Hazard evaluation of the X-ray sources
+• Hazard evaluation of the X-ray sources

-- Training of all X-ray sources users
+• Training of all X-ray sources users

-The implementation of these parts of the program relies on University faculty members (Permit Holders/Supervisors) responsible for the use of X-ray sources.
+The implementation of these parts of the program relies on university faculty members (Permit Holders/Supervisors) responsible for the use of X-ray sources.
 The Permit Holders are fully responsible for the safe use of X-ray sources under their jurisdiction.
 They must ensure that X-ray sources’ users are competent to use X-ray sources safely, that the X-ray sources’ hazard evaluation is performed and that adequate controls are in place, before using the X-ray sources.

 Implementation of the X-ray Safety Program

 The University X-ray Safety Officer has the authority to stop the use of any X-ray sources in the University controlled areas if the health and safety of persons (faculty, staff, students, visitors) or the environment are at risk.
-The use of those X-ray sources can be resumed only after all control measures are implemented according to the University X-ray Safety Program and upon written approval of the UTRPA.
+The use of those X-ray sources can be resumed only after all control measures are implemented according to the University X-ray Safety Program and upon written approval of the IRPC.

 1. Introduction and Scope

-- X-ray permit system;
+• X-ray permit system;

-- registration of all X-ray machines and X-ray sources;
+• registration of all X-ray machines and X-ray sources;

-- requirements for the inspections of X-ray machines and X-ray sources;
+• requirements for the inspections of X-ray machines and X-ray sources;

-- requirements for training and education of X-ray workers;
+• requirements for training and education of X-ray workers;

-- requirements for personal dosimetry;
+• requirements for personal dosimetry;

-- requirements for engineering controls;
+• requirements for engineering controls;

-- requirements for administrative and procedural controls;
+• requirements for administrative and procedural controls;

-- requirements for auditing the implementation and effectiveness of the program.
+• requirements for auditing the implementation and effectiveness of the program.

 Scope